 The Psy.D.
-Dissertation Completion course series emphasize the development of critical thinking skills related to evaluating research studies and the writing of the Psy.D.
+Dissertation Completion course series emphasizes the development of critical thinking skills related to evaluating research studies and the writing of the Psy.D.
 Dissertation in Clinical Psychology.
 The course series focuses on the completion of an initial proposal which contains a literature review of the seminal sources, a well-defined clinical research question, a preliminary review of method(s) to be used in addressing the question, and an explication of the relevance of the question for the practice of clinical psychology.
 At the beginning of the third year, in order to assure timely completion of the Dissertation, students must (1) complete the composition of their committee, (2) complete Introduction, Literature Review and Methods sections, and (3) finalize their ethics application.
-In addition, students are encouraged to begin their data collection and analysis.
-At the beginning of the fourth year, in order to assure timely completion of the advancement of (2) complete data analysis (3) complete the final draft document including Results and Discussion sections (the Discussion section needs to include implications for the advancement of the practice of clinical psychology), (4) participate successfully in the Oral Defense, and (5) complete the final document edits as required by the Dissertation Office.
+In addition, students are encouraged to begin their data collection and analysis after their dissertation proposal is approved by their committee.
+At the beginning of the fourth year, in order to assure timely completion of the dissertation, students must (1) complete data collection (2) complete data analysis (3) complete the final draft document including Results and Discussion sections (the Discussion section needs to include implications for the advancement of the practice of clinical psychology), (4) participate successfully in the Oral Defense, and (5) complete the final document edits as required by the Dissertation Office.